COVID-19 POLICIES & PRACTICES

 REGISTER.
 I always take a register, but this document is even more important now.
 Once you've had your temperature checked make sure I have marked you off.
 The attendance list will be sent to Track & Trace in the event of an outbreak in the group.

 SPACING.
 Every session will be designed in a formation that maintains at least 3m between everyone.
-I know Boris said we can do 1m now, but he's an idiot.
 This means 3m in the warm-up, during the session, and at cooldown.
 If you find you are closing in on someone or overtaking, slow down and ease off so you can safely give them a 3m wide berth, safety before personal bests.
 When you arrive at the session once you have had your temperature taken and been signed into the register you will be directed to your workspace where you will be based for the session.
 Please stay by your spot and don't move unless directed by the trainer and return to the spot when directed.

 NO SHARING OF ANYTHING.
 I know that's pretty obvious, but don't share phones, water, anything.